4lexDel/zombie/README.md

 - Sound
 - Allow the player to select it's own keys
 - Can't drop an item on a wall???
+- Can't place a block on a Zombie!!

 <br>